-These type of seizures are divided into six types and affect the entire brain:
+These types of seizures are divided into six types and affect the entire brain:

 - Absence Seizures: Also known as petit mal seizures, they are a blank stare type of seizures associated with loss of awareness.

-- Tonic Seizures: This type of seizures causes muscle stiffness and rigidity.
+- Tonic Seizures: This type of seizure causes muscle stiffness and rigidity.

-- Clonic Seizures: This type of seizures causes repetitive jerking movements.
+- Clonic Seizures: This type of seizure causes repetitive jerking movements.

 - Atonic Seizures: Opposite of the tonic seizures, this type is associated with loss of muscle tones and abrupt falls.